TylerHerrera/MySQL-Project-Layoffs/README.md

-# SQL-Project
+# MySQL-Project-Layoffs
-SQL projects on Data Cleaning and Exploratory Data Analysis
+MySQL projects on Data Cleaning and Exploratory Data Analysis